mikiAtomMines/Automation/bbb_setup_files/README.md

 ### Installation steps

-#### Getting the USB drive ready
+#### Reading from the USB drive

-Plug in the USB drive into the BBB.
-Wait a couple seconds and run the following commands on the BBB terminal to ensure the USB drive is working properly:
+Plug in the USB drive containing the setup folder into the BBB.
+Wait a couple seconds and run the following commands on the BBB terminal to ensure the USB drive is being recognized correctly and is working properly:

     $ cd /
     $ sudo fdisk -l

-You might see the following prompt for the sudo password:
+You might see the following prompt asking for the sudo password:

     We trust you have received the usual lecture from the local System Administrator.
 It usually boils down to these three things: